phoopee3/creating-blocks-using-acf/ACF Blocks.md

   - Allow the user to specify how many posts
   - Allow the user to specify a category

+^ This will be the same as the split image block, but with additional fields for setting the number of posts to show, and what category to filter on - if any.

 ---

 # Block registration